 - Kewra essence and whole mace are available in South asian grocery stores and give a nice authentic flavor/scent to the Korma.
-If you prefer not to use them, try substituting rose water for the kewra and pinch of ground cinnamon in place of mace.
+If you don’t have them, try substituting rose water for the kewra and pinch of ground cinnamon in place of mace.

 - To quickly blanch raw almonds, microwave them in water for 1 minute.
 Then drain and peel the skin.